mongodb/docs/source/administration/replica-sets.rst

 read operations will be inconsistent.

-Identify replication lag by checking the values of :js:data:`members.optimeDate` for each member of the replica set using the :js:func:`rs.status()` function in the :option:`mongo` shell.
+Identify replication lag by checking the values of :js:data:`members[n].optimeDate` for each member of the replica set using the :js:func:`rs.status()` function in the :option:`mongo` shell.

 Possible causes of replication lag include: